INDUSTRY 4.0 CLOUD ERP Your Way To Success

 Augmented Reality (AR)

 It can combine the physical, real-world environment information by adding virtual data generated by computers.
 The main advantage of AR is the ability to integrate the virtual environment and real-world interaction.
-Augmented Reality based systems nowadays are used in different aspects in a real-time situation, starting from warehouses, maintenance instructions, which helps the users of this technology improve decision-making and work procedures.
+Augmented Reality based systems nowadays are used in different aspects in a real-time situation, starting from warehouses, and maintenance instructions, which helps the users of this technology improve decision-making and work procedures.

 It can use data stored in the ERP system and choose accurate information for boosting it for scene processing and visualization of the augmented scene.